 A Lasting Power of Attorney will give you peace of mind that someone you trust can take care of your financial and health and care concerns for you.
 Our Lasting Power of Attorney Solicitors have a wealth of experience in drafting LPAs and will take the time to ensure that your wishes are documented.
 We can also advise you on choosing your Attorneys and support them in their duties should the Lasting Power of Attorney come into effect.

 We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, Lasting Power of Attorney, and estate planning advice and representation.
-Based in our Coventry city centre offices, our solicitors have years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and Estate Planning Department if required.
+Based in our Coventry city centre offices, our solicitors have years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and Estate Planning Department if required.

 Below are some of the most common questions we are asked about Lasting Powers of Attorneys.

 A Lasting Power of Attorney (LPA) allows you (as the Donor) to appoint a person or people you trust (known as an Attorney) to manage your affairs if you become mentally incapacitated.